pkmn/engine/README.md

 ```

 The Zig website has [installation instructions](https://ziglang.org/learn/getting-started/) which
-walk through how to install Zig on each platform - ~~the engine code should work on Zig v0.14.0,
+walk through how to install Zig on each platform - the engine code should work on Zig v0.16.0,
 though tracks Zig's master branch so this may change in the future if breaking language changes are
-introduced~~ the engine code currently only works on the Zig master branch due to breaking language
-changes that have been introduced.
+introduced.
 Note that **due to a [bug in the Zig
 compiler](https://github.com/ziglang/zig/issues/17768), building a version of [Zig from
 source](https://codeberg.org/ziglang/zig#building-from-source) after having applied a
 [patch](zig.patch) to revert [ziglang/zig#17391](https://github.com/ziglang/zig/pull/17391) is